A flexibility Value Chain Battle is Looming

 Upstream, close to the markets, we have seen monetization specialists successfully take a clear position.
 Companies like Enspired, Entrix, Esforin and Powerbot in Europe support the automated and algorithmic trading of wholesale flexibility.
 Many of them started by trading the capacity of utility-scale batteries for investors and, in the absence of significant flexibility market standardization, we expect the upstream segment to remain a fairly fragmented global patchwork of traders covering the various markets.

-Downstream connectivity layers such as Enode have positioned themselves as abstraction layers on top of the OEM cloud jungle, making it seamless for end-users to give access to third parties.
-While they face pressure to more ‘deeply integrate’ in the OEM clouds downstream (and face ambitious and optimistic OEM sales teams accompanying the API documentation), it is clear that both pressure from consumers (who want to be able to share control of “their” DER to energy service providers) and from utilities to value ‘consent’ layers.
+Downstream connectivity layers such as Enode, DERAPI and Jedlix have positioned themselves as abstraction layers on top of the OEM cloud jungle, making it seamless for end-users to give access to third parties.
+While they face pressure to more ‘deeply integrate’ in the OEM clouds downstream (and face ambitious and optimistic OEM sales teams accompanying the API documentation), it is clear that both pressure from consumers (who want to be able to share control of “their” DER to energy service providers) and from utilities to monetize their customer DER will drive these OEM aggregator businesses.
+The pressure will be on demonstrating RoI, and flexibility is the key there.

 And in the middle?
 Once you’ve connected all your DER and have bulk system trading capability, you can’t just start shutting DER on and off.
 You need to carefully balance the finite energy capacity, user boundary conditions, asset lifetime and behind-the-meter economics.
 This is done by an emerging orchestration abstraction layer which allows traders to trade residential capacity in a reliable and coherent way.
 And yes, that’s where Beebop leads the way.